Social Democratic Party of Switzerland: Ideology

 In foreign policy, the SP promotes further participation by Switzerland in international organizations.
-It supports immediate entry of Switzerland into the European Union.
-The SP also stands for a less strict neutrality of Switzerland, and supports increased international efforts on the part of Switzerland in the areas of peace and human rights.
+It supports immediate entry of Switzerland into the European Union, while recently supported EU bilateral accords The SP also stands for a less strict neutrality of Switzerland, and supports increased international efforts on the part of Switzerland in the areas of peace and human rights.
 However, the SP supports keeping the military neutrality and opposes entry into NATO.
 Its pacifist stance is also reflected in its military policy as the SP supports reducing the number of Swiss militia while making the military apparatus more professional and scrapping conscription.
 Another demand of the SP is to end the tradition of gun ownership, using severe and recent examples of abuse in terms of murder as proof.

 The SP has common environmentalist policies with the Green Party of Switzerland which are reflected in the expansion of ecotax reforms and increased state support for energy saving measures and renewable energies.
 The SP is against the construction of new roads where possible and instead proposes to shift the transportation of goods from the roads to the railways and the introduction of a cap and trade and traffic management system when it comes to transportation across the Swiss Alps.
 Furthermore, the SP stands for an expansion of the public transportation system network and opposes nuclear power.

 Electoral performance

-In 2003, the party held 52 mandates out of 200 in the National Council (lower chamber of the Swiss parliament); 9 out of 46 in the Council of States (upper chamber) and 2 out of 7 mandates in the Federal Council (executive body).
+In 2003, the party held 52 mandates out of 200 in the National Council (lower chamber of the Swiss parliament); nine out of 46 in the Council of States (upper chamber) and two out of seven mandates in the Federal Council (executive body).
 By 2005, it held 23.8% of the seats in the Cantonal governments and 23.2% in the Cantonal parliaments (index BADAC, weighted with the population and number of seats).
-At the 2015 Swiss federal election, the party won 18.8% of the popular vote and 43 out of 200 seats in the National Council.
+At the 2023 Swiss federal election, the party won 18.27% of the popular vote and 41 out of 200 seats on the National Council.